chen0040/keras-face/README.md

     main()
 ```

-# Note
+# Todo

 For VGG16 + Siamese, the training was not well-done as there are currently very limited number of sample images used for
 training (only 12 images for 12 persons).
-Ideally, need to train using 100,000 images for 10,000 persons
+Ideally, need to train using 100,000 images for 10,000 persons.
+Will need
+to add in larger dataset for the training

+# Note
 For DeepFace (namely [keras_face/library/face_net.py](keras_face/library/face_net.py)), some utility classes
 and weights are taken from [https://github.com/shahariarrabby/deeplearning.ai](https://github.com/shahariarrabby/deeplearning.ai)